 [Regulation 14 amended in Gazette 25 Jun 1996 p.
 2998; 30 Jun 2010 p.
 3160.]

+15A.
+Requirement to maintain medical fitness

+A person who holds a certificate of competency must maintain a level of medical fitness —

+(a) that enables the person to perform safely the functions to which the certificate relates; and

+(b) that complies with the requirements set out in Annex C clause C6.

+[Regulation 15A inserted in Gazette 11 Feb 2011 p.
+487-8.]

 15. Cancellation and suspension of certificates

 (1) The chief executive officer may cancel or suspend any certificate of competency or certificate of satisfactory service (in so far as its validity within the limits of jurisdiction of the chief executive officer is concerned) held by a person who, in the opinion of the chief executive officer, is guilty of incompetence or misconduct, or has been seriously negligent in the discharge of his duties, or is unfit by reason of some physical or mental defect or infirmity, or is for any other reason not a fit and proper person to hold the certificate of competency or certificate of satisfactory service as the case may be.